ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **Verifiably Secure:**

-Verifiable computing that can be described as verifiably secure enables a computer to of-fload the computation of some function to other perhaps untrusted clients, while main-taining verifiable, and thus secure, results.
-The other clients evaluate the function and return the result with a proof that the compu-tation of the function was carried out correct-ly.
+Verifiable computing that can be described as verifiably secure enables a computer to offload the computation of some function to other perhaps untrusted clients, while maintaining verifiable, and thus secure, results.
+The other clients evaluate the function and return the result with a proof that the computation of the function was carried out correctly.
 The proof is not absolute but is dependent on the validity of the security assumptions used in the proof.
-For example, a blockchain consensus algorithm where the proof of com-putation is the nonce of a block.
-Someone in-specting the block can assume with virtual certainty that the results are correct because the number of computational nodes that agreed on the outcome of the same computa-tion is defined as sufficient for the consensus outcome to be secure in the consensus algo-rithm’s mathematical proof of security.
+For example, a blockchain consensus algorithm where the proof of computation is the nonce of a block.
+Someone inspecting the block can assume with virtual certainty that the results are correct because the number of computational nodes that agreed on the outcome of the same computation is defined as sufficient for the consensus outcome to be secure in the consensus algorithm’s mathematical proof of security.

 Gennaro, Rosario; Gentry, Craig; Parno, Bryan (31 August 2010).
 Non-Interactive Verifiable Computing: Outsourcing Computation to Untrusted Workers.
 CRYPTO 2010. doi:10.1007/978-3-642-14623-7_25